bauerjj/SphinxSearch/README.md

 `fsockopen(): unable to connect to localhost::xxxx ....` First try to start searchd and then check the port again

+`Query failed: searchd error: client version is higher than daemon version (client is v.xxxx, daemon is v.yyy). ` You have a mismatched API.
+You m ust copy the `sphinxapi.php` from the version you have downloaded into the `SphinxSearch` root directory.
+Restart `searchd` and disable/re-enable the plugin.

 `"Failed to open log/pid file" when trying to re-index` You may need to stop searchd using: `/location/to/searchd/searchd --stop`.
 You can do it manually by killing all instances of searchd by using 'ps' in the command line.
 If that does not work, delete all files in your ../sphinx/var/log folder and restart